alf-faren/Delirium_Data/README.md

 ### The level range where players mostly die at
 Within the hardcore leagues, the most deaths occur from levels 93 to 97.

+### Most class deaths by level
+Due to more people playing a certain class, it reflects that it will also lead to more deaths.
+In this case, it is the Templar class.
+While they are the class with the most deaths, they also die at a much later stage than the rest of the classes.